Homebrew/gsoc/README.md

 Expected outcome: A formula `livecheck` DSL is added and used by `brew livecheck` from homebrew-core.
 If time permits, a seperate application should consume this data.

-### Use [rbelftools](https://github.com/david942j/rbelftools) and [patchelf.rb](https://github.com/david942j/patchelf.rb) to perform binary relocations on Linuxbrew
+### Use [rbelftools](https://github.com/david942j/rbelftools) and [patchelf.rb](https://github.com/david942j/patchelf.rb) to perform binary relocations in Homebrew on Linux
 #### Skills Required: Ruby, Homebrew usage, some knowledge of binary formats
 #### Mentor: @woodruffw
 #### Difficulty: High

-Linuxbrew currently uses the GNU `readelf` and `patchelf` utilities to perform ELF introspection and relocation.
+Homebrew on Linux currently uses the GNU `readelf` and `patchelf` utilities to perform ELF introspection and relocation.
 These tools are buggy and integrate poorly, and can be replaced with the Ruby alternatives linked above.
-This will reduce the number and difficulty of resolving bugs in ELF relocation, as well as improve Linuxbrew's performance by reducing both external subprocesses and redundant I/O on ELF binaries.
+This will reduce the number and difficulty of resolving bugs in ELF relocation, as well as improve Homebrew's performance by reducing both external subprocesses and redundant I/O on ELF binaries.

-Expected outcome: A refactoring of Linuxbrew's `keg` and `keg_relocate` interfaces to use `rbelftools` and `patchelf.rb` instead of shelling out to the GNU utilities.
+Expected outcome: A refactoring of Homebrew's Linux-specific `keg` and `keg_relocate` interfaces to use `rbelftools` and `patchelf.rb` instead of shelling out to the GNU utilities.

 ### Other Ideas
 You can also get inspiration from [open `help wanted` issues on Homebrew/brew](https://github.com/homebrew/brew/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and [open `help wanted` issues on Homebrew/homebrew-core](https://github.com/homebrew/homebrew-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Please discuss any of these with us before submission to maximise your chances of being accepted.